mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 4 - Indexing specifications/Exercise 3 notes.md

 I'm assuming that the names given reflect their usage in the text, so I have used VIAF to support decisions about inversion, alphabetization, and cross-references rather than decisions about what elements to use vs omit (for example, I have retained the "Arcadio" in José Arcadio Limón).
 VIAF was also less reliable about Asian names, using a comma between family name and given name as though they were always initially given in Western format ("Sun, Yat-sen"; "Soka, Choguan").
 Since those names were given in traditional format here, per Chicago style I have not inserted a comma.

 There are three entries I believe to contain typos.
 If this were a real job, I would verify with the client.
-1. Julien Offroy de La Mettrie ==google?
+1. Julien Offroy de La Mettrie: VIAF lists Offray (with an A) as preferred by both French and U.S. sources, and there are 12,700 google hits for Offroy vs 96,800 for Offray.
+I suspect it's a typo and have gone with Offroy in the index.
 2. Rodolfo Amedeo Lanciani's middle name is spelled "Amadeo" in the assignment but "Amedeo" (with an e) in VIAF and other sources.
-I believe "Amadeo" is a typo, and have gone with "Amedeo" in the index. ==google?
+I believe "Amadeo" is a typo, and have gone with "Amedeo" in the index.
-3. Alfonso Quiñónez y Molina: The "y" does not appear in official sources.
+4. Alfonso Quiñónez y Molina: The "y" does not appear in official sources.
 "Alfonso Quiñónez y Molina" gets 4 hits on google; "Alfonso Quiñónez Molina" gets 12,200 hits on google.
 I believe the "y" is  incorrect, and have gone with "Quiñónez Molina" in the index.

+The VIAF entry for La Mothe Le Vayer appeared to indicate a lowercase le,, but on actually clicking the entry, that was untrue—